 All full applications are sent for external peer review by 2 to 3 experts in the field, who are asked to rate the scientific value, feasibility and translational potential of the project.
 Applicants will have the opportunity to respond to the reviewer’s feedback.

 5. Review panel assessment

-Full applications and expert reviews are considered by the Translational Funding Review Panel for scientific approach, commercial and/or translational potential.
+Full applications, expert reviews and applicant responses are considered by the RNID-FPA Translational Grant Panel who evaluates the proposals’ scientific approach, as well as their commercial and/or translational potential.